OmniVirt/OmniVirt-React-Native-SDK/README.md

-# 360° VR Player and Monetization for App Developers
+# 360° VR Player and Monetization for React Native Developers

 **OmniVirt VR Player** makes the leading player for 360° video experiences across mobile and desktop.
 Upload your 360° content to OmniVirt and serve it into your app with few easy steps.